djreiss/diffimWriteup/README.md

 3. FIXED: issue with zogy when psfs have different dimensions (offset due to psf padding)
 --- DONE: this is now fixed but points out issues when images are not properly flux-calibrated
 4. DONE: additional artifacts when zogy run with image-space convolutions
-5. imageMapReduce gridding could be optimized, right now makes the map-reduce part slow.
+5. DONE: imageMapReduce gridding could be optimized, right now makes the map-reduce part slow.
-6. use of coaddPsf not ideal -- detection is fast but measurement is SLOW
+6. DONE: use of coaddPsf not ideal -- detection is fast but measurement is SLOW
 7. differences between what is produced by A&L vs. ZOGY (e.g. matched template, etc.) and how to handle that with DipoleFitting.
 Zogy in spatially varying mode does not return the matchedTemplate, and thus it is not used for dipole fititng.
 - the cross-convolved images in Zogy are not useful for dipole fitting.
-8. spatially-varying decorrelation is done by computing the kernel on chunks, and then convolving it on those chunks. should consider computing on chunks, then creating smoothly spatially-varying kernel, then convolving the image w/ the spatially varying kernel
+8. WONTINCLUDE: spatially-varying decorrelation is done by computing the kernel on chunks, and then convolving it on those chunks. should consider computing on chunks, then creating smoothly spatially-varying kernel, then convolving the image w/ the spatially varying kernel